DilipWoad/ShareTube-FullStack/frontend/README.md

 - While POST on Logout call make sure u have give {withCredential:true,headers: {Accept: "application/json", "Content-Type": "application/json",}}
 - Fetched All Video at '/'->Feed component and store in a new slice ->videoSlice
+- displayed video Thumbnails on the feed page
 # Routes

 Body